elemusma/ioc-oncorx/plugins/breeze/readme.txt

 Using Gzip, Breeze compresses the request files, further reducing the size of the download files and speeding up the user experience.

 == Changelog ==

+= 2.0.24 =

+* Fix: Handling of the 'WP_Upgrader_Skin' class for seamless update functionality via wp-cli.

+= 2.0.23 =

+* Add: Smart Cache Purge Configuration for Cloudflare is now available for Flexible Platform for Cloudways users.
+* Add: Environment detection is now available for Cloudways users to automatically detect the platform, e.g., Flexible or Autoscale.
+* Add: Filters are added to interact with the content buffer before cache files are created.
+Use a filter called "breeze_cache_buffer_before_processing" to interact with buffer content before performing any changes and "breeze_cache_buffer_after_processing" after markup changes are finished.

+= 2.0.22=

+* Fix: Issues with Lazy Load and Cross-origin have been fixed by rewriting the engine to avoid interfering with bad markup.

+= 2.0.21=

+* Add: Moved the Cloudflare Cache option to Purge Modules for Cloudways users only.
+* Add: Purge Varnish option will not be shown if varnish header not available.

+= 2.0.20=

+* Fix: Fatal error displayed while editing WooCommerce attributes and other entities.

+= 2.0.19=

+* Fix: Purge All Cache permalink for WordPress subdirectory installations.

 = 2.0.18=